sangamjain3627/diageo_assignments/diageo_airflow/README.md

 Run the above command in terminal to check the running containers You should see **postgres** and **airflow** containers up and running

 To run the dag go to web address **localhost** (http://127.0.0.1:8080/) with **port-8080** being default port for airflow webserver.
-Follow the steps below to add postgres connection into your airflow webeserver:
+From airflow UI, follow the steps below to add postgres connection into your airflow webeserver:
 1. Go to Admin -> Connections
 2. Click on **Create** tab to create a new connection
 3. Enter following parameters: